amnich/amnich.github.io/_posts/2017-08-24-Dont-use-Get-ADUser.md

 Let's test and compare.
 ## Prepare
+About 2000 user accounts in AD.

+Test scenarios:
 * Get-ADUser each time
 * Get-ADUsers to a variable and then work with that object
-* Convert local results to a hashtable, arraylist, to and from csv, to and from json
+* Convert local results to a hashtable, arraylist, deserialize it with to and from csv, to and from json

 ```powershell
 $ADUsers = Get-ADUser -Filter *               # AD Results